Brighton – city by the sea

 - watch cricket at Sussex County Cricket Club in nearby Hove

-- Join 18,000 other runners through the streets of Brighton for the Brighton Marathon - there’s also a half marathon in February
+- join over 12,000 other runners through the streets of Brighton for the Brighton Marathon – there’s also a half marathon in February

-- Ride the London to Brighton Bike Ride, where 30,000 cyclists complete the 50-mile course from the capital to Brighton.
+- ride the London to Brighton Bike Ride, where thousands of cyclists complete the 50-mile course from the capital to Brighton.

 The seafront is also a great place to get active, with sea swimming, windsurfing, kitesurfing, wakeboarding, sailing and paddle boarding.